facebook/react-native/docs/NativeModulesIOS.md

 >
 > This section is even more experimental than others, we don't have a set of best practices around callbacks yet.

-Native module also supports a special kind of argument - callback.
-In most cases it is used to provide function call result to JavaScript.
+Native module also supports a special kind of argument - a callback.
+In most cases it is used to provide the function call result to JavaScript.

 ```objective-c
 - (void)findEvents:(RCTResponseSenderBlock)callback